M4MController/frontend-old/README.md

 sudo service nginx restart
 ```

-Open `http://localhost` in the browser.
+Open `http://localhost` in the browser